Wolfson congratulates Aamer Sarfraz on his appointment by The Queen as a member of the House of Lords.

 Law, Justice and Society at Wolfson is a collaboration between the Foundation for Law, Justice and Society (FLJS) and Wolfson College, which works to promote an understanding of the role of law in society.

-Our programme of lectures and workshops is open to the public and free to attend.
+Our programme of lectures, workshops, book colloquia and film screenings is open to the public and free to attend.
 News and Events

 In 2020 we launched a programme of free, public online webinars.
 Watch our webinars on our Video channel

 7 August 2020Aamer Sarfraz appointed to the House of Lords5 August 2020Professor George Smith Honoured by Royal Society